highcharts/node-export-server/README.md

 There are four main ways of loading configurations:

-- By loading default options from the `lib/schemas/config.js` file
+- By loading default options from the `lib/schemas/config.js` file.
-- By providing environment variables
+- By providing environment variables.
-- By passing command line arguments
+- By passing command line arguments.
-- By loading a custom JSON file
+- By loading a custom JSON file.

 ...or any combination of the four.
 In this case, the options from the later step take precedence (config file -> envs -> cli arguments -> json).